Meet The Team

 Siena Vance

-My name is Siena, and I’m the Legal Advocacy Specialist here at The CARE Center.
-I support individuals through filing protection orders, court accompaniment, and providing trauma-informed, healing-focused advocacy.
+My name is Siena, and I am the Lead Advocate here at The CARE Center.
 I joined CARE nearly two years ago as a volunteer and have remained committed to supporting survivors with compassion and integrity ever since.
-I’m currently studying Psychology with a minor in Law and Society, with hopes of building a future in restorative justice.
+I am pursuing a degree in Social Welfare with a minor in Criminal Justice, with hopes of building a future in restorative justice.
 I do this work because it makes a difference.
 I do this work because people deserve to be seen.
-I do this work because I CARE.
+I do this work because I CARE :)

 Volunteer Coordinator & Advocate